see-insight/see-segment/paper.md

 ## Search Algorithm
-Although there are may optimization and search algorithms that could be adapted to work; the SEE-Segment tool currently utilizes Genetic Algorithms (GA) to search the image segmentation "algorithm space".
+Although there are many optimization and search algorithms that could be adapted to work; the SEE-Segment tool currently utilizes Genetic Algorithms (GA) to search the image segmentation "algorithm space".
 GAs have some great engineering strengths including:

 * Simple to implement
 * Highly scalable